olegtarasov/esphome-opentherm/README.md

 ### On-the-fly message editing

 Some boilers use non-standard message ids and formats.
 For example, [it's known](https://github.com/olegtarasov/esphome-opentherm/issues/11) that Daikin D2C boiler uses message id `162` instead of `56` to set target DHW temperature.
-In order to accomodate to all sorts of non-standard behavior, I've introduced two automations that allow to edit the low-level OpenTherm message:
+In order to accomodate all sorts of non-standard behavior, I introduced two automations that allow editing the low-level OpenTherm message:

 - `before_send`: fired just before the fully formed message is sent to the boiler.
 When you use a lambda, the message is passed by reference as `x`.